SpectivOfficial/live-tour-lab/README.md

 }
 ```

-2. __index.vr.js__
+2. __index.js__

-Open index.vr.js again.
+Open index.js again.
 Import your new component and send it as a child to LiveTourLab.
 Full code again:
 ```jsx
 import React from 'react';
 import { AppRegistry } from 'react-360';